wessleynyakaz/Bookbot/README.md

-This is a program to download, view, search for a book online
+Download, view and search for a books online on the internet